ZephyrCoder/CSV-TO-PHP/README.md

 ## License

-This script is licensed under the MIT License.
+This script is licensed under the GNU GPL v3 License.
 See the [LICENSE](LICENSE) file for details.